How to measure and maximize developer productivity

 Implementing productivity measurement initiatives

 Measuring developer productivity has become increasingly important with the rise of remote work and AI tools like GitHub Copilot.
-Understanding productivity tools, assessing current systems, and developing a targeted strategy is crucial.
+Understanding productivity tools, assessing current systems, and developing a targeted strategy is crucial to accurate software development productivity measurement.
 By leveraging generative AI, developers can work more efficiently, automate repetitive tasks, and increase productivity.

 Read our guide: How to measure GenAI adoption and impact